HB-GSI/CSPP_DeviceBase/README.txt

-CSPP_DeviceBase extends the CS++_Core package of the CS++-Project.
+CSPP_DeviceBase extends the CSPP_Core package of the CS++-Project.

 It contains derived classes of the CS++DeviceActor and corresponding CS++DeviceGUIActor.

 Refer to https://github.com/HB-GSI/CSPP for CS++ project overview, details and documentation.

-LabVIEW 2013 is currently used development.
+LabVIEW 2014 is the currently used development environment.

 Related documents and information
 =================================